Josh-Ness/StatTrack/README.md

 Once all necessary wrangling is done, the data finally is inserted into the star schema tables, as long as the primary keys don't already exist.
 If they do exist, it checks whether or not information has changed, meaning that there was a stat correction.
 If data has in fact changed, it updates the existing data with the new data.
 Once again, this whole process is automatic and will be done immedietly after ingestion.

+SQL scripts used for tranformation can be found at /src/transformation.
 ## Serving
 StatTrack is currently using PowerBI that connects to the database.
 From here, users can interact with various powerful visualizations.
 - Users could see how many receptions a player had game, or see exactly how many yards each reception of theirs earned the team.